Recycled: The Series

 - Much modern Disney Animated Canon produces these.

-- The second movie was intentionally a pilot, introducing a recurring villain and the new voice cast.
-The third movie was the finale, and watching the movie trilogy without knowledge of the series things don't make any sense.
+- Aladdin: The Series is a well-received TV series that took place after the events of the first movie's sequel, Aladdin: The Return of Jafar.
+The second movie was intentionally a pilot, introducing a recurring villain and the new voice cast.
+The third movie Aladdin and the King of Thieves was the finale, and watching the movie trilogy without knowledge of the series, things don't make any sense.

-- Timon And Pumbaa spun off from The Lion King; it had surprisingly good imitations of the film's voice actors.
+- Timon & Pumbaa spun off from The Lion King; it had surprisingly good imitations of the film's voice actors.

 - 101 Dalmatians had a series with everyone living on the "Dalmatian Plantation", and primarily focused on the adventures of three of the puppies (Lucky, Rolly, Cadpig) and their friend Spot the chicken.